spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 ------

-The license is needed at installation time and to compile client packages, but never to just run any resulting binaries.
+The license is needed at installation time and to compile client packages, but never to merely run any resulting binaries.

-The libraries that are provided in the standalone packages are inluded in the all-encompassing ``intel-parallel-studio``.
+The libraries that are provided in the standalone packages are included in the all-encompassing ``intel-parallel-studio``.
 To complicate matters a bit, that package is sold in 3 "editions", of which only the upper-tier ``cluster`` edition supports compiling MPI applications, and hence only that edition will